Official Bio

 After having three heart surgeries at a relatively young age, I had an epiphany.

-Facing the possibility of a life of heart problems, I suddenly realized that life isn't just about surviving or even thriving, but about living joyfully.
-And more importantly, no matter what kind of challenges, trauma, or adversity I experienced, I could choose how I wanted to feel every day.
+Facing the possibility of a life of heart issues, I suddenly realized that life isn't just about surviving or even thriving, but about living joyfully.
+And even in the face of challenges, trauma, or adversity, I learned skills that allowed me to choose how I wanted to feel every day.

-With the help of a combination of neuro-cardiology and holistic therapeutic practices, I learned to re-wire the communication between my heart and brain.
-I discovered that when we allow our heart to guide us, it speaks very clearly and directs us toward a more authentic and intentional life.
+Through a combination of neurocardiology and holistic therapeutic practices, I learned to strengthen communication between my heart and brain.
+I discovered that when we learn to listen inwardly, the heart offers clear guidance toward a more authentic and intentional life.

-My practice is based on four core beliefs:
+My practice is based on four core beliefs that align with my clients' common experiences and aspirations.

 Trauma happens to each of us